AdobeDocs/experience-platform.en/help/landing/ai-assistant.md

 * What is the trend in segment creation over time?
 * What is the distribution of segment creation dates?
 * What is the distribution of segment modification dates?
-* What segments have the most users?
-* What segments have the most profiles?
+* Which segments have the most user profiles?
-* What segments have the fewest users?
-* What segments have the least profiles?
+* Which segments hve the fewest user profiles?
 * List all batch segments.
 * List all edge segments.
 * What segments are activated?
 * What segments are forwarded to Facebook?
-* Is the APAC Customers segment batch or streaming?
+* Is the Segment named "APAC Customers" batch or streaming?
 * How many profiles does the Active Work segment have?
 * Do any of my segments have 0 profiles?
 * What datasets are impacting the bronze loyalty segment?
-* Which Segments use "gender" XDM fields?
+* Which Segment definitions use XDM fields that contain "gender"?
 * Which populated XDM fields occur in Streaming Segments?
 * How many XDM fields are there across all Segment Definitions?
-* What segments do the professional users dataset influence?
+* What segments do the "Professional Users" dataset impact?
 * Which segments are forwarded to HTTP API?
 * Of the Segments that are activated, which are activated to the most number of Destination types?
 * What is the total count of activated segments?